rpmuller/ePubs/WP1.md

 vertically.
 Galileo's discovery that a projectile moves in a parabola shocked his Aristotelian colleagues.
-Copernicus, Kepler, and Galileo had to combat Aristotle as well as the Bible in establishing the view that the earth is not the centre of the universe, but rotates once a day and goes round the sun once a year.
+Copernicus, Kepler, and Galileo had to combat Aristotle as well as the Bible in establishing the view that the earth is not the center of the universe, but rotates once a day and goes round the sun once a year.

 To come to a more general matter: Aristotelian physics is incompatible